limapedro77/limapedro77/README.md

 ## Hi there👋

 - 🔭 I’m currently working on Full-Stack
-- 🌱 I’m currently learning JavaScripts and TypeScript
+- 🌱 I’m currently learning JavaScript and TypeScript
 - 💬 Contact-me on email: 1pedrol2@gmail.com